stashed/docs/docs/setup/install/enterprise.md

 # Install Stash Enterprise Edition

-Stash enterprise edition is the closed-sourced version of [Stash](https://github.com/stashed/stash).
-It comes with all the functionalities of Stash community edition as well as some advanced features such as [Auto-Backup](/docs/guides/latest/auto-backup/overview.md), [Batch Backup](/docs/guides/latest/batch-backup/overview.md), and [Local Backend](/docs/guides/latest/backends/local.md) support, etc. A full features comparison between Stash enterprise Edition and community version can be found [here](/docs/concepts/what-is-stash/overview.md).
+Stash Enterprise edition is the closed-sourced version of [Stash](https://github.com/stashed/stash).
+It comes with all the functionalities of Stash Community edition as well as some advanced features such as [Auto-Backup](/docs/guides/latest/auto-backup/overview.md), [Batch Backup](/docs/guides/latest/batch-backup/overview.md), and [Local Backend](/docs/guides/latest/backends/local.md) support, etc. A full features comparison between Stash Enterprise Edition and community version can be found [here](/docs/concepts/what-is-stash/overview.md).

 If you are willing to try Stash Enterprise Edition, you can grab a **7 days trial** license from [here](https://license-issuer.appscode.com/).

 ## Get a Trial License

-In this section, we are going to show you how you can get a **7 days trial** license for Stash enterprise edition.
+In this section, we are going to show you how you can get a **7 days trial** license for Stash Enterprise edition.
 You can get a license for your Kubernetes cluster by going through the following steps:

-- At first, go to [AppsCode License Server](https://license-issuer.appscode.com/) and fill up the small form.
+- At first, go to [AppsCode License Server](https://license-issuer.appscode.com/) and fill up the form.
 It will ask for your Name, Email, the product you want to install, and your cluster ID (UID of the `kube-system` namespace).
 - Provide your name and email address. **You must provide your work email address**.
 - Then, select `Stash Enterprise Edition` in the product field.
 - Now, provide your cluster ID.
 You can get your cluster ID easily by running the following command: